 Compliance

-Actions for legal compliance
+Actions for Legal Compliance

 Establishment of Internal Control and Audit Department

-We have established the Internal Control and Audit Department, and this department is responsible for taking compliance-related measures, operating a Help Line, developing basic policies and annual plans for internal control, and developing and implementing measures to maintain and improve the level of our internal control system.
+We have established the Internal Control and Audit Department, and this department is responsible for taking compliance-related measures, operating a helpline, developing basic policies and annual plans for internal control, and developing and implementing measures to maintain and improve the level of our internal control system.

-This department also submits a periodic report to the Board of Directors on the status of development and implementation of the annual plan for internal control (Internal Control Plan), matters related to the management of ESG risks and other risks including sexual harassment, and other human rights issues.
+This department also submits a periodic report to the Board of Directors on the status of development and implementation of the annual plan for internal control (Internal Control Plan), matters related to the management of ESG risks and other risks including sexual harassment, workplace bullying, and other human rights issues.

-We have established the Legal Affairs and Intellectual Property Department and through this department we take necessary steps to respond to the implementation of new laws and the revision of existing laws applicable to our business, provide consultation concerning contracts and legal compliance related to day-to-day business, and take all other necessary steps in managing our company in strict compliance with the law.
+We have established the Legal Affairs and Intellectual Property Department, and through this department we take necessary steps to respond to the implementation of new laws and the revision of existing laws applicable to our business, provide consultation concerning contracts and legal compliance related to day-to-day business, and take all other necessary steps in managing our company in strict compliance with the law.
 We also assign a person responsible for contracts and legal affairs to each section and subsidiary as a contact person with the Legal Affairs and Intellectual Property Department, enabling the smooth sharing and transmission of information within the company and the Group.

 As our internal rules and contract templates reflect our legal compliance policy and contract guidelines and other guidelines are readily available, day-to-day work can be systematically and routinely performed efficiently and in compliance with the law.